 - Secret Diary of Elisabeth Leseur (approx. 10 weeks)

-- Intro to the Devout Life by Saint Fancis de Sales (approx. 12 weeks)
+- An Introduction to the Devout Life by Saint Francis de Sales (approx. 12 weeks)

-- Way of Perfection by Saint Teresa of Avila (approx. 10 weeks)
+- The Way of Perfection by Saint Teresa of Avila (approx. 10 weeks)

 NOTE II: Your mind is not playing tricks on you – I changed the amount of Weeks for 33 Days from “6″ to “7.”
 Originally, I planned to let our Consecration ride into the sunset after my post this week – figuring we’d make our consecration on Friday and be ready to begin the next book on Tuesday.
 But now that we’re here, I’ve decided that plan would fail to give our consecration it’s due attention!
 This is no small commitment we’re making!!!
 Next week I will post a brief conclusion to our study on Mary, and will leave lots of room for discussion regarding what this consecration has meant to you, whether you felt properly prepared and how this process has affected your relationship with The Blessed Mother or her Son.